tiancb81964/RestServer/README.md

 dataFoundry.token=<df admin token>
 ```

+12. To do management of services that's supported by RestServer, you need to make sure the user running RestServer has full privileges over those services.
+Append the user to ranger policies mannually through Web: http://ambari_server_host:6080/login.jsp Attention: user should be appended to the first policy under all services.

-12. Then restart the tomcat server
+13. Then restart the tomcat server

-13. Then Access __http://<your tomcat server>:<port>/ocmanager/v1/api/tenant__ you can see the data
+14. Then Access __http://<your tomcat server>:<port>/ocmanager/v1/api/tenant__ you can see the data

 __NOTE: __ More rest api, please access the link: https://github.com/OCManager/RestServer/tree/master/docs/adaptorRest